A polynomial time algorithm for solving the closest vector problem in zonotopal lattices: Introduction

 That CVP can be solved in polynomial time for special classes of lattices has been proved in the case of lattices of Voronoi's first kind by McKilliam, Grant, and Clarkson \cite{McKilliam2014a} and in the case of tensor products $\mathsf{A}_m \otimes \mathsf{A}_n$ of root lattices of type $\mathsf{A}$ by Ducas and van Woerden \cite{Ducas2018a}.

 The main result of this paper unifies and extends these two cases.
 For this we consider lattices whose Voronoi cell is a zonotope.
 Zonotopes are defined as projections of cubes; all of their faces (of any dimension) are centrally symmetric.
-All lattices up to dimension three have a zonotope as Voronoi cell, but starting from dimension four on, there are lattices which do not have this property, for example the root lattice $\mathsf{D}_4$ whose Voronoi cell is the $24$-cell whose three-dimensional facets are regular octahedra whose two-dimensional faces are regular triangles and thus are not centrally symmetric.
+All lattices up to dimension three have a zonotope as Voronoi cell, but starting from dimension four on, there are lattices which do not have this property, for example the root lattice $\mathsf{D}_4$ whose Voronoi cell is the $24$-cell.
+Indeed, the three-dimensional facets of the $24$-cell are regular octahedra and their two-dimensional faces are regular triangles and thus are not centrally symmetric.

+We show that one can exactly solve CVP for zonotopal lattices in polynomial time using an algorithm of Karzanov and McCormick \cite{Karzanov1997a}.
+Their algorithm can be seen as a linear algebra version of the minimum mean cycle canceling algorithm of Goldberg and Tarjan \cite{Goldberg1989a} for finding a minimum-cost circulation in a network.